-The dance major at Luther is for the student who is continuing her/his study of dance, re-entering dance, or dancing for the first time.
+The dance minor at Luther is for the student who is continuing her/his study of dance, re-entering dance, or dancing for the first time.
 Luther supports a radical and progressive approach to that end through Movement Fundamentals, a dance curriculum that nurtures the birthright of moving efficiently, often, and creatively.

 Dance at Luther focuses on learning the body and developing movement practices.
 These practices prepare our students for careers in dance or any other field.

 Our program promotes respect for all body types and abilities.
 Dance students develop understanding of body, selfhood, and connection to others in relationship to research, practice, and performance.
-Many students double-major in the sciences to further this connection.

 You dance!
 There are many career paths dancers can take.
-Dance majors become dance artists, dance or movement teachers, or continue on to become dance scholars.
-Dance majors pursue graduate and professional studies, certification and employment in: performance; choreography; dance or movement education; dance curators; dance studio or company management; somatic movement practices; somatic psychology; movement, dance, creative arts, or massage therapy; medicine; chiropractic arts; and much, much more.
+Dance alumni become dance artists, dance or movement teachers, or continue on to become dance scholars.
+Dance alumni pursue graduate and professional studies, certification and employment in: performance; choreography; dance or movement education; dance curators; dance studio or company management; somatic movement practices; somatic psychology; movement, dance, creative arts, or massage therapy; medicine; chiropractic arts; and much, much more.